Frank Gaffney: Center for Security Policy

-In 1988, Gaffney established the Center for Security Policy (CSP), a Washington, D.C.-based national security think tank that has been widely described as engaging in conspiracy theorizing by a range of individuals, media outlets and organizations.
+In 1988, Gaffney established the Center for Security Policy (CSP), a Washington, D.C.–based national security think tank that has been widely described as engaging in conspiracy theorizing by a range of individuals, media outlets and organizations.
 Its activities are focused on exposing and researching perceived jihadist threats to the United States.
 The Center has been described as "not very highly respected" by BBC News and "disreputable" by Salon.
 It has faced strong criticism from people across the political spectrum, but has also had its reports cited by political figures such as US President Donald Trump and former Congresswoman Michele Bachmann.
+In 2010 Gaffney became a trustee of the Center for Security Policy.
 CSP has been described as an "extremist think tank" by the Center for New Community.
-In 2016, the CSP was classified by the Southern Poverty Law Center (SPLC) as a hate group.
+In 2016, the CSP was classified by the Southern Poverty Law Center (SPLC) as a "hate group".
 The SPLC describes Gaffney as "one of America’s most notorious Islamophobes".
-Gaffney and the CPS have also been described as part of the counter-jihad movement.
+Gaffney and the CSP have also been described as influential parts of the counter-jihad movement.

 On March 16, 2016, Republican presidential candidate Ted Cruz announced he would name Frank Gaffney to be one of his National Security Advisors.
 Cruz said that Gaffney "is a serious thinker who has been focused on fighting jidahists [sic], fighting jihadism across the globe".
 In December 2015, Nation Institute Fellow Eli Clifton characterized as unscientific a CSP-funded poll that Donald Trump had been citing, which purportedly showed widespread support for Sharia law among U.S. Muslims and a need for intervention in that community.
 It added that, "Between Trump’s calls for a national registry of Muslims and a ban on Muslim immigration, it appears that through coincidence or outright collaboration, Trump is building an immigration and anti-Muslim policy framework that closely mirrors the statements and proposals advocated by" Gaffney and the CSP.